krother/Python3_Basics_Tutorial/not_included.md

 9. Timeline plotten

-Namespaces are nested
-When using a name, Python first uses the local namespace (e.g. of a function/method), then in the class, module, package, and finally in the global namespace.

 Creating plots
 The Matplotlib library contains a wide range of possibilities for creating graphs.
 See the 'gallery' link on http://matplotlib.sourceforge.net for examples.
 It needs to be installed separately. from pylab import *